No Fee Unless You Win

 Medical experts are often used to assess injuries sustained in accidents, what treatment and recovery could look like, and how these injuries were sustained.
 They are sometimes used to debunk claims that injuries were sustained in an accident that were actually caused before or after the fact.

-Much of the aftermath of a car accident is messy, and when fault is unclear, determining who is responsible can be one of the most complicated parts.
+Much of the aftermath of a car accident is messy, and when fault is unclear, determining who is responsible can be one of the most complicated parts of the claim.
 Hiring a lawyer from Gage Mathers to be on your side not only ensures you aren’t alone as you navigate the process, but ensures you have the help you need when it comes to negotiating with adjusters, collecting new evidence, and contacting expert witnesses–all of which can be vital in securing the compensation you deserve!

 Posted by Joseph D'Aguanno